ProstoSych/TPP_visualise/README.md

 After loading experimental data, you can continue adjusting the sliders to further refine the fit of the theoretical model.
 As you adjust the parameters, the R² values will update in real-time, allowing you to see how different parameter combinations improve or worsen the fit.

 # Test Running
-You can use the experimental data files bpnt_test.csv and ttl12_test.csv as examples of the application's functionality.
+You can use the experimental data files BPNT_HUMAN.csv and TTL12_HUMAN.csv as examples of the application's functionality.
 Download the data from the Releases page and use them to explore the application's features.

 # Requirements
 Since this is a standalone executable file, you do not need to install Python or any external libraries.
 Simply download the .exe file and run it on your Windows machine.